&

 USER GUIDE

-Patrwm is a data sharing platform for smart towns and smart places across Wales.
+Patrwm is an open data sharing platform for smart towns and smart places across Wales.
 It collects data securely from public WiFi and Internet of Things (IoT) and other Data Sensors.
-It then anonymises and sorts this data and visualises it in easily understood formats such as graphs and bar charts ready for you to use.
+It then anonymises and sorts this data and visualises it in easily understood formats such as graphs and bar charts ready for you to use and download.

 We currently support and share the following metrics: